jdstmporter/pcm2mp3-old/README.rst

 * be encapsulated in standard WAV, AIFF or AIFC format
 * have one or two channels (mono or stereo)
-* be encoded as 16 bit linear integer PCM
+* be encoded as 16 or 32 bit linear integer PCM, or as 32 bit Floating Point

 anything else results in an exception.
-It is not necessary to tell **transcode** which of the aceptable file formats is used.
+It is not necessary to tell **transcode** which format the file uses.

 **transcode** may be invoked in two ways:

 ``pcm2mp3`` . **transcode** (*infile*, *outfile*, *bitrate=64*, *quality=5*)

   :infile:
     The name of the input file, *with* its file extension.
 E.g. ``audio.wav`` or ``audio.aif``.
+Files in 32 bit floating point format are automatically normalised to the range [-1, +1] (also known as *IEEE* *Float*), so there is no need to worry about normalisation.

   :outfile:
     The name to assign to the output MP3 file, *with* its file extension.
 E.g. ``audio.mp3``.